Lost Production Cost Analysis

 The SKU value is a configuration for each SKU in your Busroot account.
 The exact meaning of this number can be different for different types of manufactures.
 The critical aspect is that the value represents an accurate relative value between SKUs.

 As well as a SKU value, it is possible to set an idle cost for each station.
-This is used to calculate the lost production cost where an SKU is not defined, any therefore the cost just based on the duration the station is idle.
+This is used to calculate the lost production cost where a SKU value is not defined, therefore the cost is just based on the duration the station is idle.
 Such as scheduling losses, planned non-production losses and downtime losses where the SKU value is not set.

 This lost quantity is then multiplied by the SKU value.
 If the SKU value is not set, the downtime duration will be multiplied by the station idle cost as a fallback.